erikrl2/ImGui-AppTemplate/README.md

 # ImGui AppTemplate

-Simple template.

-## Get started
+## Getting started

-- Use this template to create a new repo and clone it.
+- Use this template to create a new repo and clone it
-- Change the project/solution name in the `premake5.lua` files
+- Adjust the `premake5.lua` files to your liking
-- Rename the project folder
 - Run `GenProjects.bat`
 - Open the solution file with Visual Studio